Beet Hummus

 pouring water into blender with beets, garlic and sesame seedspouring water into blender with beets, garlic and sesame seeds

-With the top of the blender on, blend the ingredients until smooth.
-Then switch the speed to low and remove the lid of the blender.
-Tip: Add two ice cubes during initial blending for a fluffier, lighter hummus.
+With the highest of the blender on, mix the elements till clean.
+Then swap the pace to low and take away the lid of the blender.
+Tip: Add two ice cubes throughout preliminary mixing for a fluffier, lighter hummus.

 red beet hummus in blenderred beet hummus in blender

-Slowly stream in the olive oil with the blender still on low speed until the hummus reaches a creamy texture.
+Slowly stream within the olive oil with the blender nonetheless on low pace till the hummus reaches a creamy texture.

 streaming olive oil into beet hummus in blenderstreaming olive oil into beet hummus in blender